Dr-Ake/Rimworld-Lantern-Core-Mod/Docs/HowTo_CreateLanterns.md

 ### LanternDefExtension fields

 Required:
-- `ringColor` – UI bar color (RGBA).
+- `ringColor` - UI bar color (RGBA).
-- `resourceLabel` – text on the charge bar.
+- `resourceLabel` - text on the charge bar.
-- `abilities` – list of `AbilityDef` defNames you want the ring to grant.
+- `abilities` - list of `AbilityDef` defNames you want the ring to grant.

 Optional:
-- `blastDamage` / `blastDamageType` – defaults used by blast abilities.
+- `blastDamage` / `blastDamageType` - defaults used by blast abilities.
-- `associatedHediff` – hediff to add while worn (for passive effects).
+- `associatedHediff` - hediff to add while worn (for passive effects).
-- `allowBatteryManifest` – adds a gizmo to manifest a battery at the wearer.
+- `allowBatteryManifest` - adds a gizmo to manifest a battery at the wearer.
-- `batteryDef` – what battery to manifest.
+- `batteryDef` - what battery to manifest.
-- `transformationApparel` – costume/uniform pieces to auto‑equip while worn (restores original apparel on unequip).
+- `transformationApparel` - costume/uniform pieces to auto-equip while worn (restores original apparel on unequip).

 Notes:
 - Battery manifest currently costs **50% charge** (hardcoded).